pippinbarr/cart263-2021/topics/voices/responsivevoice.md

 responsiveVoice.speak("hello world", "French Female");
 ```

 Interesting!
 Different voices say the "same thing" differently!
 Clearly another site for **experimentation**.
 Note that not every voice is available ("Latin Male" doesn't work for me).
-If we really want to know what voices are available we'd need to use `getVoices()`.
+If we really want to know what voices are available we'd need to use `getVoices()` (by reading its documentation).

 And, of course, "French Female" can probably do a better job of speaking actual French?